 A schematic of the functionality of the front-end electronics is shown in Figure 6.
-Each channel is a chain of two blocks: the first block contains amplification, integration, uni-polar shaping, and discrimination, and the second block buffering the binary signals in a memory of 132 depth during the readout trigger latency (level 1 trigger), and a readout buffer.
-A chip consists of 128 channels and control sections.
+Each channel is a chain of two blocks: the first block contains amplification, integration, uni-polar shaping, and discrimination, whereas the second block buffers the signals in a memory of 132 depth during the readout trigger latency (level 1 trigger), and a readout buffer.
+A chip consists of 128 channels of those chains, data compression, and control sections.
 The control sections receive the clock, commands, and readout triggers, and also contain digital-to-analogue converters to set the voltages and currents for the threshold and front-end transistors.
 The chip is clocked at the same frequency as the LHC, 40 MHz.